 Medications sometimes can ease symptoms of aortic valve stenosis.
 However, the only way to eliminate aortic valve stenosis is surgery to repair or replace the valve and open up the passageway.

 No medications can reverse aortic valve stenosis.
-However, your doctor may prescribe certain medications to help your heart, such as ones to control heart rhythm disturbances associated with aortic valve stenosis.
-Lowering blood pressure or cholesterol may prevent or slow the development of aortic stenosis.
-Ask your doctor if you need to lower your cholesterol or blood pressure with medications.
+However, your doctor may prescribe certain medications to help your symptoms, such as ones to reduce fluid accumulation, to slow your heart rate or to control heart rhythm disturbances associated with aortic valve stenosis.
+Lowering blood pressure may prevent or slow the development of aortic stenosis.
+Ask your doctor if you need to lower your blood pressure with medications.

 You may need valve repair or replacement to treat aortic valve stenosis.
 Although less invasive approaches are possible in some cases, surgery is the primary treatment for this condition.